Choosing a Major? What Factors to Consider

 The Costs

 Choosing an uncommon major that comes with relocation means you need to consider all of the involved expenses.
 If you pursue a major offered at a few state universities and private colleges, you need to pay more.
 If you choose a degree with an extensive amount of education requirements beyond the first four years, pursuing such a field is more expensive, and you need to prepare yourself for a greater commitment.
+However, for many jobs, this is the only route into them.
+For instance, most hha jobs in Philadelphia will require a minimum level of medical and healthcare training, to ensure the highest standards of care for their patients.

 The Alumni